Svanteberg/Virtual-EEG-electrodes/README.md

 #### GN3

-This network recreates the value of any one blocked channels.
+This network recreates the value of any one blocked channel.

 <p align="center">
 <img src="https://github.com/Svanteberg/Virtual-EEG-electrodes/blob/master/images/" width="50%">